Chairman, Wolfensohn & Company, LLC

 He is chairman emeritus of the Boards of Trustees of Carnegie Hall and the Institute for Advanced Study at Princeton, both organizations with which he worked for decades.
 He is also chairman emeritus of the John F. Kennedy Center for the Performing Arts in Washington, D.C.
 He retired recently as chairman of the Citigroup International Advisory Board and he has been a member and officer of many other commercial and eleemosynary boards including the Rockefeller Foundation, the Carnegie Foundation, the Howard Hughes Medical Institute and the International Federation of Multiple Sclerosis.

-Mr. Wolfensohn is a fellow of the American Academy of Arts & Sciences as well as a Fellow of the American Philosophical Society.
+Mr. Wolfensohn is a member of the American Academy of Arts & Sciences as well as a Member of the American Philosophical Society.

 He is the recipient of many national and international medals and awards in recognition of his public service and his support for the arts.
 These include a knighthood of the Order of the British Empire (KBE), the Grand Cordon of the Order of the Rising Sun of Japan, the Commander's Cross of the Order of Merit of the Federal Republic of Germany and the award of Officer of the Order of Australia (AO).